-Whistler Blackcomb is scheduled to open on November 25, 2021, and there are a few changes for this season that you need to know about before you hit the slopes, but before we start with what’s new, let’s just recap what’s not.
+Whistler Blackcomb is scheduled to open on November 23, 2023 (subject to change), and there are a few changes for this season that you need to know about before you hit the slopes, but before we start with what’s new, let’s just recap what’s not.
 Whistler Blackcomb is still North America’s largest ski resort, with 200+ runs over 8,100 acres of terrain.
 It has reliable snowfall and moderate temperatures, thanks to its West Coast locale and has been voted Best Ski Resort in North America multiple times.

 What happens here is big mountain skiing, the kind of skiing and snowboarding you see in the movies.
 You know, powder in the face, graceful, arcing turns on long, vertical descents and cliff drops with pillowy landings.
 While that’s simply amazing, it’s worth noting that seventy-five percent of Whistler Blackcomb’s terrain is green and blue (beginner and intermediate), so you can work your way up to those powder turns, or cruise the corduroy at your own pace and take in the incredible views of the Coast Mountains.

 Whistler Blackcomb operates on the shared territories of the Lil’wat Nation and Squamish Nation who have lived on these lands since time immemorial.
 We recommend a trip to the Squamish Lil’wat Cultural Centre while you’re here to learn about the land, people and culture of the First Nations.

 Day Passes for Whistler Blackcomb – Buy Yours Now